jvzmarmentini/OS-scheduler-simulator/README.md

 # run on mac
 g++ -std=c++11 <main> <files>

+# PROGRAM
+## TODO
+Check for bugs in Program, test it and improve the code for optmization, QOL features and reading.

-# TODO
+# SISOP
-You can only have one flexible array member in a struct. fix the array size in program